umairabbasDev/pass-de_client/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ### Password Improvement App
 This is a React app created using Vite and Tailwind CSS.
-The main function of this app is to help users improve their passwords by generating new passwords, suggesting stronger passwords, and testing the strength of their current passwords.
+Main function of this web application is  that to helps users improve their password security.
+It features a password generator, password strength tester, and suggestions for creating stronger passwords.
+With the user's consent, the application also collects previous passwords to improve password practices across the community.

-## Features
+## main Todo
-- Password generation
+- [x] UI
+- [x] old password collection
+- [ ] password generator
-- Password strength testing
+- [ ] password strength tester
-- Password improvement suggestions
-- User-friendly interface

-## Technologies Used
-- React
-- Vite
-- Tailwind CSS

 ---